danielrammer/danielrammer.github.io/_aboutme.md

-Hi, I’m Daniel — a generalist with broad skills in software development and media design.

-After several years working primarily in robotics, I decided at 25 to pursue a university degree.
-During my studies, I unexpectedly developed a strong interest in game development and interactive technologies.
-This led to numerous game-related side projects and eventually to my role at the Ars Electronica Futurelab.
-Over the years, I’ve gained extensive experience in various developer and leadership roles, contributing to diverse and often unconventional research, development, and arts projects.
+Hi, I’m Daniel, a versatile software and media-development professional with broad experience in robotics, and interactive technologies.
+After several years working primarily in robotics, I chose to pursue a university degree at 25, where I (rather unexpectedly) developed a strong interest in game development and interactive systems.
+This interest led to numerous side and student projects and ultimately opened the door to my work at the Ars Electronica Futurelab.

+Since 2018 I'm working at the Futurelab in a series of developer and leadership roles.
+As Lead Developer and Researcher, I worked on national and international XR projects, led software architecture and development for a educational initiative, and contributed to R&D in human–machine collaboration, swarm robotics, robotics, and extended reality.
+My responsibilities also included project conception, hardware planning, and close collaboration with partners from research, the arts, science, and industry.
+I delivered workshops, presentations, and demonstrations, including at the annual Ars Electronica Festival.

+Across these experiences, I have built a reputation for technical leadership, interdisciplinary thinking, and the ability to drive unconventional, high-impact projects from concept to completion.

 ## Education
 * 2015 - 2017: University of Applied Sciences Hagenberg - [Interactive Media](https://www.fh-ooe.at/en/hagenberg-campus/studiengaenge/master/interactive-media/) MSc